apify/apify-docs/docs/webhooks/events.md

 ---
 title: Events
-description: Documentation of Apify webhooks system that enables integration of multiple actors or external systems.
+description: Specify the types of events that trigger a webhook in an actor or task run.
+Trigger an action on actor or task run creation, success or failure.
 menuWeight: 8.1
 paths:
     - webhooks/events